johnstonskj/johnstonskj.github.io/quotes.md

 richest source of rewarding challenges._
 — **Edsger W. Dijkstra**

+_Increasingly, people seem to misinterpret complexity as sophistication, which is baffling -- the incomprehensible should cause suspicion rather than admiration._
+— **Niklaus Wirth**

 _Developers are drawn to complexity like moths to a flame, frequently with the same result._
 — **Neal Ford**

 _Simplicity is prerequisite for reliability._
 — **Edsger W. Dijkstra**

+_The belief that complex systems require armies of designers and programmers is wrong.
+A system that is not understood in its entirety, or at least to a significant degree of detail by a single individual, should probably not be built._
+— **Niklaus Wirth**

+_UNIX is basically a simple operating system, but you have to be a genius to understand the simplicity._
+— **Dennis Ritchie**

+_A primary cause of complexity is that software vendors uncritically adopt almost any feature that users want._
+— **Niklaus Wirth**

 ## The Art of Programming